 Dare County Mosquito Control helps Dare County residents and visitors by suppressing mosquito populations and thereby eliminating potential mosquito borne diseases.
-To submit a service request form to Mosquito Control staff, click here.
+Submit a service request to Dare County Mosquito Control below.

 Although the suppression of mosquito populations is important to the residential life of this community, the main focus of this program is the elimination of potential born disease.
 Mosquitoes are capable of carrying a number of arthropod-borne viruses.
 The two arboviruses that are of concern in Dare County are Eastern Equine Encephalitis (EEE) and West Nile Virus (WNV).

 In addition to the Dare County mosquito suppression program there are precautions everyone can take to help protect from mosquito borne diseases.
 The following guidelines are designed to lessen any potential risk.

 - Avoid outdoor activity during dawn and dusk; when mosquito activity is high

 - Cover exposed areas of skin with long pants, loose fitting long-sleeved shirts, shoes, and hats

 - When using DEET products, follow the instructions and be especially careful when applying to children

 - Keep all window screens in good repair to prevent mosquitoes from entering your home